 Warts are painful, itchy, and often embarrassing skin growths that can appear anywhere on your body, most commonly on your hands, fingers, and feet.
-The good news is that Houston dermatologists like Dr. Perri have several effective wart treatment options at their disposal to remove warts.
+The good news is that dermatologists like Dr. Perri have several effective wart treatment options at their disposal to remove warts.
 The bad news is, sometimes even after wart treatment, warts come back.
 Read on to get a better understanding of why warts appear in the first place, why warts come back, and how you can prevent warts from spreading or from obtaining new warts.

 What Causes Warts?